algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 #### Winning and Losing Conditions

 - **Winning:**
-  - The player must successfully navigate the maze, consuming all of the small dots (pellets) while strategically using power pellets (which are bigger dots) to temporarily gain the ability to eat ghosts.
+  - The player must successfully navigate the maze, consuming all of the pellets while strategically using power pellets (which are big dots) to temporarily gain the ability to eat ghosts.
 This process continues through multiple levels, with the ultimate goal of achieving the highest possible score and clearing all the levels.
 - **Losing:**
   - Pac-Man loses a life if it collides with a ghost without the effects of a power pellet.
 The game ends if all lives are depleted.